smurfix/sqlfuse/README.rst

 Structure
 ---------

-All file metadata are stored in the database.
+All file metadata are stored in a database.
+(Right now, "the" database; implementing a per-node DB is TODO.)
 You find your basic inodes there, as well as a directory tree.

 Within a database, you may have multiple "root" directories.
 Each of these needs at least one storage node, which specifies where the actual file contents are stored.
 You may run at most one sqlmount process per node.
 Nodes may use shared file storage.

+Nodes may be offline, they're resynced as soon as possible.
+Conflicts are resolved as soon as the node reconnects or, if it is online, after a few seconds.
+There is no guarantee that the latest update wins.

 If you have more than one node per root, you should also specify copy methods.
 These allow new files to be transferred